denis-stepanov/advent-db/README.md

 (advent-pyenv) $ db-djv-pg import -s .
 ```

+Import might take a few minutes (depending on how much your database is out of sync).

 ## If You Want to Create Your Own Hashes, Read Further

 You will need: